 The world-famous gardens of Inverewe are also well worth a visit this spring.
 This beautiful garden is full of exotic plants nurtured by the warm currents of the North Atlantic Drift.
 Chinese rhododendrons, Chilean lantern-trees, Mediterranean rock roses and South African bulbs are just some of the striking plants that can be found when exploring the garden.

 Susan Burgess, Property Manager & Head Gardener at Pitmedden Garden in Ellon, shares her top tips for spring gardens.

 1. Once the harsh winter weather has passed, spring is the ideal planting time for trees, shrubs and perennials.
 Don’t forget to water new plantings well during dry spells.

-- Deadhead larger bulbs once they have finished flowering.
-Be careful not to damage the foliage and apply a liquid feed to boost flowering for next year.
+2. Deadhead larger bulbs once they finish flowering.
+Be careful not to damage foliage and apply a liquid feed to boost flowering for next year.